craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 Six damaged busts are displayed between the columns, each displaying the now-broken face of a supposed dwarven royal.
 Below each bust, a plaque has been scratched and defaced into illegibility.

-Passing the middle point of an Entrance Hall invokes an *alert* style spell that
+Passing the middle line of an Entrance Hall invokes a hidden rune, alerting the residents of the connecting section of *Level One* to the presence of 'intruders'.

 #### Grand Chamber
 The Grand Chamber is a large rectangular room egressed by double doors of the [[#Entrance Hall]], and four other single doors at the edges of the room.
 Each of these single doors lead to one of the other rooms that compose this level.